 California Employment Lawyers

 At this time, the Court has not decided whether Walmart or plaintiffs are correct in this case.
 That will be determined at trial, which is set for April 2, 2019.
 As we continue to monitor this case, we remind you that all California employers must maintain compliance with both federal and California wage and hour laws year-round.
 This means understanding when those laws are similar and when differences exist.
 This also means knowing which legal provisions are most favorable to employees.
-Should you have questions about federal or California's wage and hour laws don't hesitate to contact Kingsley & Kingsley to speak with one of our experienced labor lawyers if you have questions about any of California's existing employment laws.
+Should you have questions about federal or California's wage and hour laws don't hesitate to contact Kingsley and Kingsley Lawyers to speak with one of our experienced labor lawyers if you have questions about any of California's existing employment laws.